willfurnass/data_pipeline_api/bindings/cpp/README.md

 ./test_datapipeline
 ```

+Todo: provide config_file_path as command line parameter, otherwise, default config path coded into the cpp may not work, depending where you run the test program.

 It should run without producing an error (you might get warnings about
 YAML) and output some data from the data repository.

 ### Notes on read_table() and write_table()

 `Table` class is a column-major impl, columns are transposed into a group of HDF5 attributes and saved to hdf5 by `pandas.to_hdf()`.
 The tabular data are not available in any HDF viewer.  `pandas.read_hdf()`.

-Limited C++ scalar types, `double, int64_t, bool` are supported, but `std::string` is notoriously hard to be supported.
+Limited C++ scalar types, `double, int64_t, bool` are supported, but `std::string` is supported without using data pipeline API.

+The python pipeline API, converts DataFrame into records then write to hdf5, data table are in tabular data format, but "std::string" as column data format are not supported.
+> runtime error:  TypeError: Object dtype dtype('O') has no native HDF5 equivalent

+There is another problem when writing table metadata, "get_write_group()" is not available in standard_api.py.

 There is `RowTable<RowType>` class which can save any RowType data class as a row in HDF5 dataset, assisted by a code generator.
 While this is not standard API, `write_rtable(std::vector<RowType>)` is not added yet.